Learning to be a Peaceful Homemaker

 Being a good homemaker means we are ever ready, ever hospitable, and ever filled with love for each other and others whom we have the opportunity to serve.

 In the Home and Keeping Peace

 Guess what.
 Homemaking isn’t really my strong suit.

 It’s often a struggle for me.
 It is something that I strive for.
 Which means it takes concerted thought and discernment to achieve results.

 Clean homes don’t just happen at the twitch of a nose.
 Clothing becomes worn, torn and outgrown, which means they need to be either repaired or replaced.

 If I fall short of my task, my family suffers the consequences, so I work to sustain our home so that we can be at peace.

-So follow along as I endeavor to develop my home and keeping skills.
 For me it most often comes down to my attitude about it.
 So as I prayerfully seek to honor God, my husband and the role they have placed before me, I aim for a home filled with great peace.

 You May Also Enjoy

 * Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.